vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 </script>

 <script lang="ts" setup>
-// find `user` and some other properties const { user, pending, error, refresh } = useUserData()
+// find the user as `data` and some other properties const { data: user, pending, error, refresh } = useUserData()
-// user is always present, pending changes when going from '/users/2' to '/users/3'
+// data is always present, pending changes when going from '/users/2' to '/users/3'
 </script>
 ```